Fabiola Cabeza de Baca Gilbert

 Fabiola Cabeza de Baca Gilbert (May 16, 1894 – October 14, 1991) was an American educator, nutritionist, activist and writer.
-Cabeza de Baca is also known as the inventor of the U-shaped fried taco shell.
 She was also the first known published author of a cookbook describing New Mexican cuisine.
 Cabeza de Baca was fluent in Spanish, English, Tewa and Tiwa.

 Biography

 Cabeza de Baca was part of a prominent New Mexican family and one of four siblings.
 She was a descendant of Spanish explorer, Alvar Nuñez Cabeza de Baca.
 Her paternal great-grandfather was awarded the title to the Las Vegas Grandes land grant in 1823.
 She was also related to the second Governor of New Mexico, Ezequiel Cabeza de Baca, who was her uncle.
 Cabeza de Baca was born in and lived part of her life Las Vegas, New Mexico.
 She also grew up on a ranch in La Liendre.
 Her mother died when she was four, and her paternal grandmother raised her afterwards.
 Her grandmother instilled the idea of "nobless oblige" in Cabeza de Baca.
 As a young woman, Cabeza de Baca "refused to take on her 'proper' role as a Spanish lady" and spent her time riding horses and watching the ranch men work.
 When she was twelve, she visited Spain.

 Cabeza de Baca first attended a Catholic school, where she was expelled from Loreto Academy's kindergarten for slapping a nun.
 She later went to New Mexico Normal College, where she earned her teaching certificate in 1912.
 In the year of her graduation, her family was nearly bankrupt because of serious economic hardships.
 In 1921 she earned a bachelor's degree in pedagogy and visited Spain a second time.
 Later, she would earn a second bachelor's degree in home economics from New Mexico State University (NMSU) in 1929.